Locks-and-Loaded/Crown-Compass/README.md

 ## Networking
 ### List of network requests by screen

+**Login Screen**

+POST /login

+Sends the user's credentials to the server for authentication.
+Request Body: Contains the username and password.
+Response: May contain a token for session management, and user information if the login is successful, or error information if it's not.
+POST /register

+Sends new user account data to the server to create a new account.
+Request Body: Contains the username, password, email, and any other required information.
+Response: May contain a success message or error information.
+GET /account-verification/{verification_code}

+Requests the server to verify the user's email address using a verification code.
+Path Parameter: Verification code sent to the user's email.
+Response: May contain a success message or error information.
+POST /forgot-password

+Requests the server to initiate the password reset process.
+Request Body: Contains the email address of the account.
+Response: May contain a success message or error information.
+PUT /reset-password

+Sends the new password information to the server to update the user's password.
+Request Body: Contains the new password, and possibly a reset token.
+Response: May contain a success message or error information.
+GET /logout

+Requests the server to end the user's session.
+Response: May contain a success message or error information.
+GET /profile

+Retrieves the user's profile information after login.
+Response: Contains user profile information.

 **Home Feed Screen**

  o (Read/GET) Query all posts where user is author